DomainDrivenArchitecture/c4k-nextcloud/src/test/resources/local-integration-test/README.md

 - saves the self-signed certificate as ca.crt
 - uses the certificate to initialize a restic repo at `https://localhost/BUCKET_NAME`

+Note: In case of not being able to connect to "localhost/health", you might need to ensure that the ip of localhost matches with the ingress' ip.
+(See file /etc/hosts).
+With `sudo k3s kubectl get ingress` you can show the ingress' ip.

 `start-k3s.sh`:
 - creates and starts a k3s instance